 Rome’s history spans more than two and a half thousand years and is home to almost three million residents.
-It is also known as the Eternal City and attracts up to ten million tourists each and every year.
-The city is a history buff’s paradise.
-It’s an archaeological treasure trove, where there is something else to see around almost every corner.
-From the Trevi Fountain, and the Pantheon, right through to Vatican City, Rome is full of sights and antiquities that will have your jaw dropping to the floor.
+Known as the Eternal City, it attracts up to ten million tourists each year.
+The city is a history buff’s paradise, an archaeological treasure trove where something new awaits around almost every corner.
+From the Trevi Fountain and the Pantheon to Vatican City, Rome is filled with sights and antiquities that will leave you in awe.

-So, if you decide to take your holiday in Rome this year, then be prepared to be amazed, because there’s no other place in the world that’s quite like it.
+If you decide to take your holiday in Rome this year, be prepared to be amazed.
+There’s no other place in the world quite like it.
 Still don’t believe us?
-Well, if you need a little more convincing, then just read.
-Because, we can guarantee that by the time we’ve finished, you’ll want to book yourself on the next flight.
+Read on, and we guarantee that by the time you finish, you'll want to book your next flight.

 What to do in Rome

-When it comes to exploring the city, we would recommend that you stay in as central a location as possible, to allow you to see as many of the sights as possible.
-Check out sites such as House Trip, for affordable accommodation, or pop down to your local travel agents instead.
+When it comes to exploring the city, we recommend staying in as central a location as possible.
+This will allow you to see as many sights as you can.
+Check out sites such as House Trip for affordable accommodation, or visit your local travel agents.

 Try the Food